Code of Marketing Communication Self-Regulation Italy

 Art.
 7 – Identification

 Marketing communication must be clearly distinguishable as such.
-In the media and in the marketing communication when news and other editorial matter are presented to the public, it should be ensured that the marketing communication is readily distinguishable as such.
+In the media and in marketing communication where news and other editorial matter are presented to the public, the marketing communication must be clearly distinguishable through the adoption of appropriate measures.

 Art.
 8 – Superstition, credulity, fear